imflash217/Project_Algorithms/README.md

 * Calls to `functions` that return `references` are `lvalues`; other return types are `rvalues`.
 * B'coz functions that return references actually return `lvalues`, we can assign to the result of a function that returns a `reference`-to-non`const`.

+* B'coz we cannot copy an array; a function cannot return an array but can return a pointer or refernce to array.